hakyimlab/MetaXcan/software/Readme.md

 This script launches a desktop app that processes GWASinput and produces MetaXcan association results.
 It is basically a friendlier way to use functionality at **M03_betas.py** and **M04_zscores.py**.
-It doesn't support all of the options these scripts do (that as a matter of fact haven't been covered in this readme) but might be friendlier to non technical users.
+It is deprecated and doesn't support all of the options in the previous scripts (that as a matter of fact haven't been covered in this readme) but might be friendlier to non technical users.

-## MetaMany
+## MetaMany.py

 MetaMany is a script that serially performs S-PrediXcan analysis on a GWAS data set using on multiple tissue models in a single command.

+## PrediXcan.py

+This is a minimalistic implementation of PrediXcan method.
+It takes gene expression values (from a plain-text file or HDF5) and computes association to a phenotype vector.
+It supports naive correction for arbitrary covariates (taken from a plain text file or HDF5).

+## MulTiXcan.py

+This is the main implementation of the Multi-Tissue association method.
+It takes a collection of files containing gene expression (each file assumed to be a single tissue/study) and computes joint association to a vector phenotype

+## SMulTiXcan.py

+This is the summary-data based implementation of MulTiXcan.
+You need to run `MetaXcan.py` first for the collection of tissues you are interested in, and a reference LD file such as [this one for v6p models](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/multixcan/snp_covariance.txt.gz)

 ## Useful Data

-We make available several GTEx tissue models and 1000 Genomes covariances [here](http://predictdb.hakyimlab.org).
+We make available several GTEx tissue models, covariances and 1000 Genomes covariances [here](http://predictdb.hakyimlab.org).
 <!-- old box https://app.box.com/s/gujt4m6njqjfqqc9tu0oqgtjvtz9860w  -->
-This files should be enough for running **M03_betas.py** and **M04_zscores.py** on practically any GWAS study.
+These files should be enough for running **MetaXcan.py**, **MulTiXcan.py** and **SMulTiXcan.py** on practically any GWAS study.

 ## The Rest